PANDA National Helpline (Monday to Saturday) 1300 726 306

 Seeking advice

-If you’re an expecting parent worried about your emotional and mental wellbeing, it’s important to seek support from a trusted health professional.
+If you’re an expecting parent worried about your emotional and mental wellbeing, it’s important to seek support from a trusted healthcare provider.

-We recommend you see your doctor first, but it’s also a great idea to speak with other health professionals like your midwife or obstetrician for information and advice.
+We recommend you see your doctor first, but it’s also a great idea to speak with other healthcare providers like your midwife or obstetrician for information and advice.

 Your doctor can help you understand what’s happening and discuss the best treatment options for you.
 These might include: